Giving the AI definition a form suitable for the engineer

 \section{Signals}

-{\bf Definition:} A function of one argument (the time) that a scalàr returns is called a signal.
+Definition: A function of a single argument (the time) that returns a scalar is called a signal.

 This means that the coordinates of the vectors are signals.
-Let's take four types of signals: input, output, reward and internal.
+Let's take four types of signals: input, output, score and internal.
 The output signals are the coordinates of the output vector.
-The input and reward signals are the coordinates of the input vector.
+The input and score signals are the coordinates of the input vector.

-{\bf Note:} We've explicitly separated the input in two: reward part, which gives us the meaning, and a purely information part.
-Same thing was done in [1].
-In [1] the reward was expressed in two signals, which we called `victory' and `loss'.
-The same thing was done in [3], but there we have yet another reward signal called `incorrect move'.
-The situation in [2] is quite different -- there we have only one input signal that encodes both the information and the reward part of the input.
+Note: We've explicitly separated the input in two: score part, which gives us the meaning, and a purely informational part.
+Same thing was done in [1] where the score was expressed by two signals, which we called `victory' and `loss'.
+The same thing was done in [3], where we introduced a third score signal called `incorrect move'.
+The situation in [2] is quite different -- there we have only one input signal that encodes both the information and the score part of the input.

-Apart from the signals taking part in the input and output vector, we also have a lot of internal signals, which will make the device work and which we will use to build a model of the world.
-We will assume that the device is looking for a presentation of the world with the use of a vector, the coordinates of which are internal signals.
-The set of all internal signals possible is infinite but at any specific moment the device has concentrated on a finite number of internal signals that it finds interesting and adequate for the world it has fallen into.
+Apart from the signals taking part in the input and output vectors, we also have a lot of internal signals, which the device needs in order for constructing a model of the world.
+We will assume that the device is looking for a representation of the world by a vector, whose coordinates are some of the internal signals.
+The set of all internal signals possible is infinite but at any specific moment the device has concentrated on a finite number of internal signals that it finds interesting and adequate to the world it has fallen into.